 WHAT WE DO

-TruVision Property Inspections provides outstanding residential and commercial property inspections (don’t take our word for it though…ask around or research us) in the Dallas/Fort Worth area.
-We are licensed by the highest state (and even national) standards, with additional certifications and experience to provide pool & spa, infrared or thermal imaging (FLIR Technology), and WDI (wood destroying insects) or termite inspections.
+TruVision Property Inspections provides outstanding residential and commercial property inspections in the Dallas/Fort Worth area.
+We are licensed by the highest state (Texas Real Estate Commission) and even national standards, with additional certifications and experience to provide pool & spa (CPO/CPI), infrared or thermal imaging (FLIR Technology), and WDI (wood destroying insects) or termite inspections through the Texas Dept. of Agriculture.
 We strive to make the inspection process simple and easy for you.
-Check out our videos and other information on FACEBOOK, YOUTUBE, and GOOGLE to learn even more about us!
+Please check out our videos and other information on FACEBOOK, YOUTUBE, TIKTOK and GOOGLE to learn even more!

 WHAT MAKES US DIFFERENT?